keytyler/ACC/README.md

-# ACC (APIC Count Collector)
+# ACC (ACI Count Collector)

 ## A fully functional python script that gathers count information in your ACI fabric using REST APIs

 The following information this project with gather will be the following:
 * Current Date